Ian2020/io.onlykey.OnlyKey-App/README.md

     run `npm install` to generate one (the above step may have already generated it though).

-  - Run `flatpak-node-generator npm package-lock.json`
+  - Run `flatpak-node-generator npm package-lock.json`.
+The project uses poetry so with that installed you can run `poetry install` then use the resulting `.venv` virtual environment to run it.

   - Take the resulting file `generated-sources.json` and copy into your working dir of this repo.

-    - Replace any occurences of `FLATPAK_BUILDER_BUILDDIR/package` with `FLATPAK_BUILDER_BUILDDIR/onlykey-app/package`.
+    - Replace any occurrences of `FLATPAK_BUILDER_BUILDDIR/package` with `FLATPAK_BUILDER_BUILDDIR/onlykey-app/package`.

   - Create patch files for `package.json` and `package-lock.json` using `git diff package.json | cat` or similar and copy into the working dir of this repo (replacing `package.json.patch` and `package-lock.json.patch`).

-    - Replace any occurences in those files of `/package` with `/onlykey-app/package`.
+    - Replace any occurrences in those files of `/package` with `/onlykey-app/package`.

 - If we still need to use our npm-installer fork (see outstanding issues below) then we also need to generate sources for it.
 This is because as a git